Adam-git655/Terraria-Clone/README.md

 - W to Jump, A and D to move left and right
 - Right-click to place blocks, left-click to destroy blocks
-- Number keys to choose items in hotbar
+- Number keys to choose items in the hotbar